Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Sparse feedback control realization

-where $\mathrm{abs}(\cdot)$ returns the absolute value of each element in a matrix. \end{problem} It is mentioned that Problem \ref{prob:sparse-matrix-optim} is a convex optimization, and hence the solution is computationally tractable by means of the off-the-shelf packages, such as {\texttt{CVX}} \cite{grant2008cvx} or {\texttt{YALMIP}} \cite{lofberg2004yalmip} in {\text{MATLAB}}.
 Once the open-loop optimal solution $(X, U)$ of Problem \ref{prob:sparse-matrix-optim} is attained, we then proceed the second step, that is to say, we move on to tackling the following sparse feedback realization problem.

 \begin{problem}[Feedback Realization] Based on the solution $(X,U)$ of Problem~\ref{prob:sparse-matrix-optim}, solve a linear equation

 with respect to $(K,H,G,F)$ and determine the compensator's gain matrices, where